 Topamax Side Effects

-Note: This document contains side effect information about topiramate.
-Some of the dosage forms listed on this page may not apply to the brand name Topamax.
+Note: This page contains side effects data for the generic drug topiramate.
+It is possible that some of the dosage forms included below may not apply to the brand name Topamax.

 For the Consumer

-Along with its needed effects, topiramate (the active ingredient contained in Topamax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, topiramate (the active ingredient contained in Topamax) may cause unwanted side effects that require medical attention.

 - Any vision problems, especially blurred vision, double vision, eye pain, or rapidly decreasing vision